map2map/platform/README.md

 - 🕵️‍♂️ Audit logs and field change history

 ## License
-This is a private, proprietary repository owned by Map2Map™ ( Yabloko Labs )
+This is a proprietary repository owned by Map2Map™ ( Yabloko Labs )
 All rights reserved.
 Unauthorized use, distribution, or reproduction is strictly prohibited.